layerzzzio/raspberryapi/README.md

 - one develop branch (long-lived)
 - multiple feature/fix/etc. branches

+## Prerequisites

+To have Go installed on your machine.

 ## Regular workflow

 If a feature has to be added, a branch starting with ft/[] is created.